majid-rafei/eClassBackEndNodeJs/README.md

 Docker needs root or sudo access to the working system.

 After this command, the postgresql database is initialized and ready to use at `localhost:15432`.

+### Sub-task 1-3: Creating src folder for storing the project modules

+A directory named `src` is created which is intended to maintain project files and source codes.
+All modules are created in this folder.